 2. Fail to plan, plan to fail

 Develop a lesson plan to ensure you deliver a consistent message to all users.
-Keep this flexible as new learners may ask unexpected questions which can shape future lesson plans and tailor it to the team you’re training.
+Keep this flexible as new learners may ask unexpected questions which can shape future lessons.
 Introduce real world scenarios to help colleagues understand how this new way of working will benefit them personally and make their lives easier.

 3. Get your style right

-Understanding different learning styles helps you prepare a detailed lesson plan with clear outcomes and a suite of materials which cater for all the students.
+Understanding different learning styles helps you prepare a detailed lesson plan with clear outcomes and a suite of material that caters for all the students.
 As well as the main training session, provide refresher training and easily accessible quick guides to help colleagues gain a deeper understanding of the system

 |Learning style||Description||How to tailor your training|